JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 Whereas almost the sole evidence used for the task of biblical history verification had been excavated finds, the new explorers added the methods of social sciences and anthropology.
 So alongside excavated artifacts, architecture, settlement patterns, animal bones, seeds, soil analysis, and anthropological models from many world cultures provided additional tools that contributed to the emerging story.

 How could animal bones have provided archaeological knowledge?
-The biblical story of Joseph of the coat of many colors being sold into slavery by his brothers tells how, after casting him into a pit, the brothers saw "a company of Ishmaelites from Gilead with their camels bearing spices and balm and myrrh going down to Egypt."
+The biblical story of Joseph of the coat of many colors being sold into slavery by his brothers tells how, after casting him into a pit, the brothers saw “a company of Ishmaelites from Gilead with their camels bearing spices and balm and myrrh going down to Egypt.”
 So instead of killing Joseph, his brothers sold him into slavery.

 This event would have been around 2000 BCE, according to Bible history.

 Using evidence mainly garnered from bones, archaeology tells us that camels were not domesticated as beasts of burden until around 1200 BCE.
 Nor were they used in that capacity in the Palestine region until 1000 BCE.
-Furthermore, camel caravans carrying "spices and balm and myrrh" did not flourish until after 800 BCE and as a component of the Arabian trade that flourished in the Assyrian empire in the eighth and seventh centuries BCE.
+Furthermore, camel caravans carrying “spices and balm and myrrh” did not flourish until after 800 BCE and as a component of the Arabian trade that flourished in the Assyrian empire in the eighth and seventh centuries BCE.

 From the new archaeological approaches also came the data about the life style of populations of the hill country that constituted both the northern kingdom (Israel), centered on Shechem, and the southern kingdom (Judah), centered on Jerusalem.
 Evidence for the period in which Saul, David, and Solomon became rulers showed that Judah, for example, remained relatively empty of permanent population right up to the time of David and Solomon, with no major urban centers and with no pronounced hierarchy of hamlets, villages, and towns.
 At best, Jerusalem was really only a tiny village.